201st Guards Military Base: 2003–present

 Russian soldiers from the base at the general rehearsal of a military parade in Dushanbe in 2011.

 The military band of the base at Victory Park.

 On 13 August 2003 the 201st Motor Rifle Division participated in a joint exercise with the Tajik military 10 km southwest of Dushanbe at the Lyaur testing ground.

 At one point during the civil war in Tajikistan, soldiers of the 201st Motor Rifle Division safely escorted staff of the US Embassy in Dushanbe to the airport for evacuation.
 This marks the only time in history that Americans have officially asked for and been given protection by the Russian military.

 In October 2004, it was renamed the 201st Military Base.
 In October 2012, it was signed an agreement extending the term of deployment of the Russian military base in Tajikistan until 2042.
 Within the planned rearmament, about 100 units of new equipment, mostly the BTR-82A armored personnel carriers, as well as more than 10 T-72B1 tanks, have been delivered to the 201st Military Base in 2016, as well as a Borisoglebsk-2 EW system and a Garmony air defence radar plus Silok anti-drone EW complexes delivered in 2018.
 A battalion of unmanned aviation armed with Orlan-10 drones was formed in 2019.
 A first-ever divisional set of the air defense system S-300PS has entered combat duty at the Russian 201st military base in Tajikistan, the Central Military District’s press-service told TASS on Saturday, 26 October 2019.
 14 vehicles, including 8 modernized BMP-2Ms IFVs, were delivered in March 2020 and two Mi-8MTV5-1 combat transport helicopters in September 2020.
 20 Verba MANPADS were delivered in June 2021 and 17 BMP-2Ms in the next August.
 The base furthermore received the Kalashnikov AK-12 assault rifles and Yarygin handguns to replace Makarov pistols, ASVK-M large-caliber army sniper rifles, long-range flamethrowers and a batch of Kornet anti-tank missiles as of August 2021.
 NSV Utes heavy machine guns entered service with the base in September 2021 and Aistenok reconnaissance and fire control systems in November.
 30 modernized T-72B3M tanks entered service in December 2021 and 12 communications vehicles in early 2022.

 On September 14, 2022, Radio Free Europe/Radio Liberty reported amidst heavy fighting and Russian casualties during the invasion of Ukraine, that 1,500 troops from the unit were deployed to Ukraine as well as up to 600 more would be deployed from there and other Russian units in Bokhtar.
 The base's chief media officer, Vasily Makhovoy, would neither confirm, nor deny the claim.
 Reportedly, soldiers on base and local civilians noticed the drop in presence from the unit's personnel, further indicating this claim.

+On October 7, 2024, the unit received a commendation from Russian Minister of Defence Andrey Belousov for the capture of Hrodivka.

+On December 15, 2025, the unit was awarded the Guards status.